Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Validation of the MCMS

-Cronbach's alpha statistic \cite{cronbach1951coefficient} was used to assess the internal consistency of the MCMS.
+We used Cronbach's alpha statistic \cite{cronbach1951coefficient} to assess the internal consistency of the MCMS.
 Table~\ref{table:cronbachs_alpha} displays the values of alpha for each country and income group.
+Alpha provides an estimate of the lower bound of internal consistency.
 As a rule of thumb, values above 0.7 are considered acceptable, values between 0.6 and 0.7 questionable, values between 0.5 and 0.6 poor and values below 0.5 unacceptable \cite{george2003using}.
-In most countries and groups, alpha exceeds 0.7 for each construct.
-Exceptions to this are the amotivation factor in Brazil and Venezuela as well as the material external regulation factor in Brazil and Indonesia with values between 0.5 and 0.7.
+In most countries and groups, alpha exceeded 0.7 for each construct.
+Exceptions to this were the amotivation factor in Brazil and Venezuela as well as the material external regulation factor in Brazil and Indonesia with values between 0.5 and 0.7.
 Therefore, when interpreting results from these factors and groups, care should be taken.
+In addition to Crohnbach's alpha, we calculated McDonald's coefficient omega \cite{mcdonald1999test} for assessing the reliability of the MCMS.
+The values for coefficient omega are shown in Appendix~\ref{app:omega}.
+Compared to Crohnbach's alpha, the values of coefficient omega are equal or slightly higher.

-\textbf{Confirmatory Factor Analysis.} In order to validate the factor structure of our hypothesized model, we conducted confirmatory factor analysis.
-The first item of each factor in Table \ref{table:mcms_items} serves as the marker variable (i.e., the loading of this item is fixed to one).
+\textbf{Confirmatory Factor Analysis.} In order to validate the factor structure of our hypothesized model, we conducted a confirmatory factor analysis.
 Table \ref{table:cfa_fit} shows the results of the confirmatory factor analysis of the hypothesized model.
+The first item of each factor in Table \ref{table:mcms_items} served as the marker variable (i.e., the loading of this item was fixed to one).
 The analysis was conducted on the entire dataset as well as on each group separately.
-As in Section \ref{sec:existing}, we follow the guidelines of Hooper et al. \cite{hooper2008structural} for evaluating model fit.
-The results show that the hypothesized model has adequate fit overall as well as in all groups.
+As in Section \ref{sec:existing}, we followed current conventions for evaluating model fit (e.g. \cite{kline2015principles, marsh2005goodness, hooper2008structural}).

+The results show that the hypothesized model had adequate fit overall as well as in all groups.
 The CFI was above 0.95 in all groups except Indonesia and Mexico (with 0.931 and 0.948, respectively).
 RMSEA was lower than 0.06 in all groups and SRMR was lower than or equal to 0.05 in all groups.
-We consider the fit measures for Mexico and Indonesia to be borderline acceptable, but some care should be taken when interpreting the results from these countries.
+We consider the fit measures for Mexico and Indonesia to be marginally acceptable, but some care should be taken when interpreting the results from these countries.
+Table \ref{table:model_parameters} shows the item loadings and intercepts estimated by the hypothesized model fitted to the entire sample and Table \ref{table:model_correlations} shows the estimated correlations between the constructs.
+All estimated factor correlations are statistically significant at $p < 0.01$ (most at $p < 0.001$).